Tuning the spontaneous exchange bias effect in La1.5Sr0.5CoMnO6 with sintering temperature: Results

-Another essential detail to be noticed in the $M(T)$ curves is that the magnetization values are much smaller than expected for a FM coupling between Co and Mn, and it systematically decreases with increasing $T_s$.
+Another essential detail to be noticed in the $M(T)$ curves is that the magnetization values are much smaller than expected for an FM coupling between Co and Mn, and it systematically decreases with increasing $T_s$.
 For LSCMO, apart from the Co$^{2+}$--O--Mn$^{4+}$ FM coupling usually found for the pristine La$_2$CoMnO$_6$ compound, the 25\% of Sr$^{2+}$ to La$^{3+}$ substitution leads to the Co$^{2+}$/Co$^{3+}$ and Mn$^{3+}$/Mn$^{4+}$ mixed valences observed on the XANES spectra that, together with the antisite disorder, turn on other relevant magnetic interactions such as Co$^{2+/3+}$--O--Co$^{2+/3+}$, Mn$^{3+/4+}$--O--Mn$^{3+/4+}$, and Co$^{2+/3+}$--O--Mn$^{3+/4+}$ \cite{Murthy,Murthy2,PRB2019,La2-xCax,APL}.
 Furthermore, the presence of antiphase boundaries, in which neighboring FM domains couple antiparallel, is often invoked to explain the small magnetization of CoMn-based double-perovskite oxides \cite{single_crystal,Dass}.
-For the LSCMO samples investigated here, the decrease in magnetization with increasing $T_s$ could be related to the corresponding joint increase of grain size and coalescence in a way that the rotation of magnetic domains toward the field direction becomes harder as these domains increase.
+For several TM-based polycrystalline oxides, small grains usually represent single domains.
+In contrast, for larger grains, there is a tendency for each grain to be subdivided into two or more domains \cite{Zaag,Randall}.
+Therefore, for the case of the LSCMO samples investigated here, the decrease of magnetization with grain size enhancement may be explained by a likely concomitant increase in the number of intragrain antiphase boundaries.